Hearty Winter Greens and Wild Rice Soup with Miniature Meatballs

 - 1/2 teaspoon pepper Add to list

-In a large soup pot, heat the oil over medium heat.
-Add the onion, garlic, thyme and fennel seed to the pan and cook for 5 to 6 minutes or until the onions are tender.
-Stir in the chicken or beef broth, saffron, tomatoes and wild rice.
+In a large soup pot, heat oil over medium heat.
+Add onions, garlic, thyme and fennel seed to the pan and cook for 5 to 6 minutes or until onions are tender.
+Stir in broth, saffron, tomatoes and wild rice.
 Bring the mixture to a simmer.

-Add the meatballs and cook for 15 to 20 minutes.
-Stir in the greens and taste for seasoning.
-Adjust with salt and pepper.
+Add meatballs and cook for 15 to 20 minutes.
+Stir in greens and taste for seasoning.
+Season with salt and pepper to taste.
 Simmer for 1 or 2 more minutes until the greens are tender.
 Serve with grated Gruyère and chopped parsley.

 Lightly combine all ingredients and form into 3/4-inch meatballs.
-Fry the meatballs in a little vegetable oil until golden brown (they will finish cooking in the soup).
-Store in the refrigerator until ready to use.
+Fry meatballs in a little vegetable oil over medium heat until golden brown (they will finish cooking in the soup).
+Refrigerate until ready to use.